theoddora/Interview_Prep/System Design/03_Scalability.md

 your application to fall over (but it’s okay for it to become slower).

 ## Policies
+Invalidating the cache is one of the most difficult things when it comes to caching.
+Invalidation strategies answers the question "How to invalidate your cache".
+Eviction policies answer "When to invalidate your cache".

 When a cache miss occurs, the missing object has to be requested from the origin, which can happen in two ways: from the origin, which can happen in two ways:
 * After getting an “object-not-found” error from the cache, the application requests the object from the origin and updates the cache.
-In this case, the cache is referred to as a side cache, and it’s typically treated as a key-value store by the application.
+In this case, the cache is referred to as a *side cache*, and it’s typically treated as a key-value store by the application. **Write-aroung cache (cache-aside, lazy loading)** First try to read the data from the cache, if the data is in the cache we return it to the client.
+If the data is not in the cache we know that we need to make a request to the storage and get it from there.
+After that we update the cache.
+Pros: The cache stays slim and only contains the data it really needs.
+Cons: Cache gets filled only after a cache miss, meaning 3 trips.
 * Alternatively, the cache is inline, and it communicates directly with the origin, requesting the missing object on behalf of the application.
 In this case, the application only ever accesses the cache.
 We have already seen an example of an inline cache when discussing HTTP caching.
+This is a proactive approach - **write-through cache**.
+It is well-synced with the database, resulting in fewer reads.
+Downside is that infrequently-requested data is also written to the cache, resulting in a larger cache.
+*  **Write-back cache** - it's similar to write-through cache but the writing to the database is performed asynchronously.

-Because a cache has a limited capacity, one or more entries need to be evicted to make room for new ones when its capacity is reached.
+Because a cache has a limited capacity, one or more entries need to be **evicted** to make room for new ones when its capacity is reached.
-Which entry to remove depends on the eviction policy used by the cache and the objects’ access pattern.
-For example, one commonly used policy is to evict the *least recently used* (LRU) entry.
+Which entry to remove depends on the **eviction policy** used by the cache and the objects’ access pattern.

+For example, one commonly
+used policy is to evict the *least recently used* (LRU) entry - Discards least recently used items first.
+This algorithm requires keeping track of what was used and when.
+Another one - lesst frequetnly used.
+The LFU algorithm counts how often an item is needed; those used less often are discarded first.
+This is similar to LRU, except that how many times a block was accessed is stored instead of how recently.
+Other alternatives are LIFO and FIFO.

 A cache can also have an expiration policy that dictates when an object should be evicted, e.g., a TTL.
 When an object has been in the